JerryI/wljs-docs/docs/frontend/Cell types/Markdown.md

 !![]
 ```

-In the output cell a corresponding SVG image will be generated.
+A corresponding SVG image will be generated in the output cell.

-*See GIF animation below*
+*See the GIF animation below:*

 ![](./../../Excalidraw-ezgif.com-speed.gif)